New Jersey woman charged with murder in Christmas Day shooting of husband

 A New Jersey woman has been charged with murder, accused of fatally shooting her husband, a figure in local Republican politics, on Christmas Day.

-Township of Hamilton Police responded to a residence in the 5200 block of Mays Landing Somers Point Road on Sunday on a report of an injured man, according to a release by the Atlantic County Prosecutor's Office.
+Township of Hamilton Police responded to a residence in the 5200 block of Mays Landing Somers Point Road Dec.
+25 on a report of an injured man, according to a release by the Atlantic County Prosecutor’s Office.

 When officers arrived they found David B. Wigglesworth suffering from an apparent gunshot wound.
 He was pronounced deceased at the scene.